 When hiring a certified arborist, remember that safety is always the first priority!
-Felling trees is risky business, and performing a tree limbing or removal job without respecting safety protocols can presents serious liabilities to you, your family, and your home.
+Felling trees is risky business, and performing a limbing or removal job without respecting proper tree care safety protocols can presents serious liabilities to you, your family, and your home.
 As outlined in our article, What Is An Arborist?, arborists are highly trained and receive their credentials from the International Society of Arboriculture.
 “Tree surgeons” as they are also referred to, are also required to keep their certifications up-to-date with the latest safety procedures and industry development.

 While, the following article discusses expert practices for felling a tree, this is not an invitation to try this at home.
 This article is for educational purposes only, and will ultimately help you to stay informed when making the decision regarding who to hire for your tree service!